Crissium/SilverDict/README.md

 waitress
 python-idzip
 lxml
-opencc
 ```

-In order to use the morphology analysis feature, you need to install the Python package `hunspell` and place the Hunspell dictionaries into `~/.silverdict/hunspell`.
+In order to enable the feature of morphology analysis, you need to install the Python package `hunspell` and place the Hunspell dictionaries into `~/.silverdict/hunspell`.

+In order to enable the feature of Chinese conversion, you need to install the Python package `opencc`.

 ### Local Deployment